vonzweigbergksamuel/devops-handbook/infrastructure/ssh/ssh.md

 <br>

-Optionally skip the `-C` flag to not add a comment and skip the filename part.
+Optionally skip the `-C` flag to not add a comment and skip the `-f` flag to not add specific filename.

 ```sh
 ssh-keygen -t ed25519